Chrysler Valiant (VE): Dodge utility

 A variant of the Valiant utility was marketed as the Dodge utility.
 (VE-E20) The Dodge was equipped with painted grille and bumpers unlike the chromed examples fitted to VE Valiants.

 Changes

 The VE Valiant was larger than any previous Valiant model.
-Styling was based on that of the US Dodge Dart and Plymouth Valiant models with no body panels carried over from the VC Valiant.
-While the styling from the A-pillar back was Australian-influenced, sheeting forward of the A-pillar and bonnet was that of the U.S Dart/Valiant models with the exception of the grille which was convex on the Australian models as opposed to concave on the U.S models.
+Styling was based on that of the U.S Dodge Dart and Plymouth Valiant models with no body panels carried over from the VC Valiant.
+While the styling from the A-pillar back was Australian-influenced, sheeting forward of the A-pillar and bonnet was that of the U.S. Dart/Valiant models with the exception of the grille which was convex on the Australian models as opposed to concave on the U.S. models.
 Also new in the VE range were dual-line brakes, double-sided safety wheel rims, front safety belts and power-assisted front disc brakes on V8 models.
 The Valiant VIP (four-door performance model) was offered for the first time, the new model featuring the V8 engine, automatic transmission, power steering, front disc brakes and reclining front seats.

+Chrysler Australia continued to build Valiant station wagons which Plymouth in the United States had otherwise ceased production of in 1967.